 ADVENTURE.
 Reed's Gray Fund provides students with cost-free cultural, social, and recreational opportunities—from barn dancing and white water rafting to hot-air balloons and the Oregon Shakespeare Festival.

 Portland.
-The big city that feels like a small town, the urban center that is a forested garden.
-Take Trimet (Portland's fantastic public transit system) to head downtown or go by bike to explore food carts, concert venues, vintage stores, galleries, and museums.
+The big city that feels like a small town, the urban center that looks like a forested garden.
+Take Trimet (Portland's public transit system) to head downtown or go by bike to explore food carts, concert venues, vintage stores, galleries, and museums.

 Top 25 in Outdoor Adventures, Outside magazine 2014